Last update: April 2020.

-Nakamoto’s whitepaper describes the operation of a new type of Distributed Registration (DLT).
-Through a consensus protocol accepted by all network participants, a copy of the DLT can be dispersed around the world, avoiding a central point of failure or control.
+In the Nakamoto whitepaper, the operation of a new type of Distributed Registry (DLT) is described, where through a consensus protocol accepted by all network participants, a copy of the transaction book can be dispersed, avoiding a central point of failure or control.
 In other words, intermediaries (financial institutions) would no longer be necessary to carry out a transaction.

 This first public blockchain is known as Bitcoin.